China’s Yunnan Tin Company was the largest producer of tin in 2017. Find out which other companies made the list.

-According to the US Geological Survey’s most recent report on the metal, the overall decline in tin production came on the back of a major fall in the tin price.
-That’s interesting considering that the tin market has actually been in deficit for eight of the last 10 years, and is expected to remain in deficit in 2016 — normally deficits result in higher prices as demand is higher than supply.
+According to the US Geological Survey’s most recent report on the metal, the overall incline in tin production came on the back of higher prices.
+That coincides with the fact that the tin market has been in deficit for nine of the last 10 years, and is expected to remain in deficit as tin use increases.

-While it’s interesting to look at tin production at the country level, it’s also worth knowing which companies produce the most tin.
-That information can be found on ITRI’s list of the 10 top refined tin-producing companies of 2015.
-Released earlier this week, it shows that by far the largest producer of refined tin last year was a major Chinese company.
-Read on for details on that company, and for information on the other top refined tin-producing companies of 2015.
+While it’s interesting to look at tin production at the country level, it’s also worth knowing which companies are the largest producers of tin.
+That information can be found on ITRI’s list of the 10 top refined tin-producing companies of 2017.
+Read on for details on the largest producers of tin in 2017.

 1. Yunnan Tin Company (SZSE:000960)

-China’s Yunnan Tin Company was the largest producer of tin by far in 2015, putting out 75,500 tonnes of the metal.
+China’s Yunnan Tin Company was easily the largest producer of tin in 2017, putting out 74,500 tonnes of the metal; that’s a small decrease from the previous year.
 The company, which trades on the Shenzhen Stock Exchange, is a subsidiary of state-owned Yunnan Tin Group (Holding) Company, which traces its roots back to 1883.
 In addition to being the largest tin-producing company in the world, Yunnan Tin Company is also the largest precious metals research and development center in China.

 PT Timah is a state-owned Indonesian company that was established in 1976 and is headquartered in Bangka-Belitung province.
-It’s a manufacturer and exporter of tin with operations ranging from exploration and mining to processing to marketing, and last year, it produced 27,431 tonnes of tin.
-Like Malaysia Smelting, it has a number of subsidiaries.
+It’s a manufacturer and exporter of tin with operations ranging from exploration and mining to processing to marketing.
+The company has a number of subsidiaries.

 Founded in 1994, Yunnan Chengfeng Non-ferrous Metals is China’s second-largest producer of tin, behind Yunnan Tin Company.
-In 2015, it produced 16,600 tonnes of the metal.
+In 2017, it produced 26,800 tonnes of tin, increasing its output by 33.3 percent.
 Aside from tin, it produces indium, silver, gold, lead, bismuth and antimony.
-It currently has over 1,800 sets of smelting equipment, as well as 100 sets of environmental protection equipment.
+It has over 1,800 sets of smelting equipment, as well as 100 sets of environmental protection equipment.

 6. Empresa Metalurgica Vinto

-Empresa Metalurgica Vinto is a state-owned Bolivian company that produces high-grade metallic tin ingots, receiving and processing concentrate from tin miners of all sizes.
-In 2015, it put out 12,106 tonnes of tin.
+Empresa Metalurgica Vinto is a state-owned Bolivian company that produces high-grade metallic tin ingots, receiving and processing concentrate from tin miners.
+In 2017, it put out 12,600 tonnes of tin.

 7. Guangxi China Tin

-Last year, Guangxi China Tin produced 11,100 tonnes of tin.
+Guangxi China Tin is another of the largest producers of tin, putting out 11,500 tonnes last year.
 Behind Yunnan Tin Company and Yunnan Chengfeng Non-ferrous Metals, it’s the third-biggest producer of tin in China.
-The company, which was established in 1990, also produces indium, lead, antimony, zinc, silver, cadmium and bismuth, among other metals.
+The private company, which was established in 1990, also produces indium, lead, antimony, zinc, silver, cadmium and bismuth, among other metals.

-Founded in 1963, Thailand Smelting and Refining, better known as THAISARCO, manufactures tin, tin alloys and tin-related value-added products.
-In 2015, the company put out 10,502 tonnes of tin.
-The company has been managed and operated by the UK’s Amalgamated Metal since 1995, and Amalagamated Metal is its largest shareholder.
+Founded in 1963, Thailand Smelting and Refining, better known as THAISARCO, is a private firm that manufactures tin, tin alloys and tin-related value-added products.
+In 2017, the company produced 10,600 tonnes of tin.
+The company has been managed and operated by the UK’s Amalgamated Metal since 1995, and Amalgamated Metal is its largest shareholder.